Goin' South

 THE REVIEW:

-Personalty speaking, I was very charmed by Jack Nicholson's directorial debut 'Goin South'.
-For a start, it is kind of like a rom-com - even though it was made before this phase was coined.
-Next, it was interesting to know about the very real law of ordinance partnerships - as after the civil war, men where few in America, decreeing outlaws could be saved by spinsters and such.
+Personally speaking, I was very charmed by Jack Nicholson's directorial debut, 'Goin' South'.
+For a start, it's kind of like a rom-com, even though it was made before this phase was commonly used.
+Next, it was interesting to know about the very real law of ordinance partnerships - as after the Civil War, men were few in America, decreeing outlaws could be saved by spinsters and such.
 Plus, on top of that, it was nice to see Jack, John, Chris, Danny, and Mary, all on screen together - back in the day.

-You see, even though, Jack - as ever - does a fine job playing the outlaw with a heart of gold and mind of dirt - and also - Mary Steenburgen, plays the virgin spinster to a tea.
-My only problem with this film, is that some of the other members of this cast, wasn’t utilised more fully.
-Well, come on - there is Belushi, Lloyd, and DeVito, for crying out loud.
-All great comedic actors, playing subservient roles that any 10th rate stage hand could play.
+You see, even though Jack does a fine job playing the outlaw with a heart of gold and mind of dirt, while Mary Steenburgen plays the virgin spinster to a tea, my only problem with this film is that some of the other members of the cast weren’t utilised more fully.
+Well, come on - there's Belushi, Lloyd, and DeVito, for crying out loud.
+All great comedic actors, playing subservient roles that any 10th-rate stage hand could play.
 I just wish that Jack could have utilized them more fully.

-Now, in my most humble opinion, this could have made this OK comedy-western into a classic comedy western.
-The pretext was good – the story was good – the directing (by Jack) and camerawork was good too... and that’s why this film is good... just good.
+In my most humble opinion, this could have made this OK comedy western into a classic comedy western.
+The pretext was good – the story was good – the directing (by Jack) and camerawork were good too... and that’s why this film is... just good.

-Shame really, I hoped more would have come from these great bunch of smashing thespians.
-Just look at their past wares, and tell me that as a team this film could not have been gold - so to speak.
-Belushi, Lloyd and DeVito, are all cartoonish giants in the field of comedy.
+It's a shame, really, as I hoped more would have come from this great bunch of smashing thespians.
+Just look at their past wares, and tell me that as a team, this film could not have been pure gold - so to speak.
+Belushi, Lloyd, and DeVito, are all cartoonish giants in the field of comedy.
 Jack is the rogue that every woman wants to sink her claws into.
-And Mary is a diamond whom you would want to see in the rough, hint, hint.
+And Mary is a diamond who you would want to see in the rough, hint, hint.

-Damn, best get off my soap box now I think, or otherwise you may feel that I do not like 'Goin South'.
-It is a great film you know - and well worth the watch if you like your seventies films tinged with a class cast, and a nice and simple story-line.
+Damn, I'd best get off my soapbox now, or else you may feel that I do not like 'Goin' South'.
+It is a great film, and well worth watching if you like your seventies films tinged with a classy cast and a simple storyline.

-Good movie - but would have liked to have seen it with a bit more sparkle.
+A good movie - but I would have liked to have seen it with a bit more sparkle.

 THE RATING: B+